jsiegenthaler/hueget/README.md

   -p, --port    port number to listen on (default 3000)
 ```
 You must enter the options in the order -i, -k, -p

-The following examples assume you have /usr/lib/node_modules/hueget/ as your current folder, or you have modified your PATH vairables to include the folder.

 Example to run hueget on a raspberry pi with ip address 192.168.0.50, default port 3000, and with a Hue API key of UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj:
 ```